Busy. Please wait.

 show a version of a retail store where customers can shop at any hour of the day without leaving their home or office

-show business model that applies to any consumer who sells a product or service to a business on the internet
+show business model that applies to customers offering goods and service to each other on the internet

 show website software that finds other pages based on keyword matching software similar to google